 It is interesting to note that before the 19th century in India, there was absolutely no regulation of any sort for cannabis.
 Cannabis had been used for thousands of years across the length and breadth of the country.
 Anybody who wanted to grow cannabis grew it.
 Anybody who wanted to sell cannabis sold it.
 Anybody who wanted to buy cannabis bought it.
 Society did not self-destruct.
 Men usually took up cannabis consumption after the age of 18.
 Women took it up when they were much older.
 The percentage of so-called excessive users were said to be in the range of 5% of all consumers, and these were said to be the religious mendicants who lived in adverse conditions but still maintained excellent physical and mental health.
 It was when the ruling classes decided to step in to earn more revenue from their alcohol, tobacco and opium that they started putting in the regulations and curbs on the users.
 This came in the form of licenses for cultivation, wholesale and retail.
 Home growing was severely dealt with.
 A preventive legal structure was established.
 All this served to slowly stifle and kill the cannabis culture in India.
 What we are now seeing in the world today, as it emerges from cannabis prohibition, is a reversal of this process.

 My thinking that the regulatory body is an intermediate step in the long term legalization of cannabis, a sort of set of balancing wheels for society as it re-learns how to live with cannabis.
 At some point of time in the future, a regulatory body for cannabis should become as necessary as a regulatory body for tea or turmeric.
 The regulations governing cannabis should become the same as regulations for any other agricultural produce.
 In that sense the black market may be closer to the ideal in terms of cannabis regulation.
 Unfortunately since the black market is illegal, there is incentive to make profits through unscrupulous means and no basic laws governing it to protect the grower and consumer like there are in a legal market for any other agricultural produce.
-When cannabis has as much regulations as any other normal agricultural produce will be the time when society has once again matured in terms of its relationship with cannabis
+When cannabis has as much regulations as any other normal agricultural produce will be the time when society has once again matured in terms of its relationship with cannabis.

 Related articles

-'“States in the highest EVALI-quintile tended to either ban all marijuana use or have [medical cannabis] laws prohibiting home cultivation,” the researchers wrote.
+The following set of articles related to the subject are taken from various media.
+Words in italics are the thoughts of yours truly at the time of reading the article.'“States in the highest EVALI-quintile tended to either ban all marijuana use or have [medical cannabis] laws prohibiting home cultivation,” the researchers wrote.
 Most states with adult-use laws, meanwhile, “fell into the lower two quintiles for EVALI prevalence,” the study says.

 The findings support what legalization advocates have long argued: that access to safe, legal cannabis is far preferable from a public health standpoint than sales on the illegal market, where products are unregulated and rarely tested for safety.